Nimaoth/Nev/README.md

 This is still very early in developement and very experimental!

+Written in Nim

 ## Programming Language + Editor

-Absytree is a programming languange framework where instead of writing the source code as text in text files, the abstract syntac tree (AST) is edited directly by a custom editor.
-Languages will be extendable with custom AST node types, by either translating those to nodes of other languages or by implementing code generation for the backend (at the moment only WASM).
+Absytree is a text editor + programming languange workbench where instead of writing the source code as text in text files, the abstract syntac tree (AST) is edited directly (or rather through _projections_, which are still trees) Languages will be extendable with custom AST node types, by either translating those to nodes of other languages or by implementing code generation for the backend (at the moment only WASM).